2014 Wales NATO summit: Support for Military Intervention Against ISIL

 On 5 September 2014, the U.S., Australia, Canada, Denmark, France, Germany, Italy, Turkey, and the United Kingdom, agreed to support anti-ISIL forces in Iraq and Syria with supplies and air support.

+Joint Expeditionary Force (FNC/UK)

+On the initiative of the UK, the multinational Joint Expeditionary Force was officially launched with a Letter of Intent at and peripheral to the Summit.
+It was subsumed under the new "Framework Nations Concept" rubric.
+Germany, the UK and Italy were to act as framework nations for groups of Allies coming together to work multi-nationally for the joint development of forces and capabilities required by NATO.

 Criticism

 A retired German politician, Walther Stützle, former defense Parliamentary Secretary of State (until 2002) in the SPD's First Schröder cabinet and former head of the Stockholm International Peace Research Institute (until 1991), criticized the summit agenda for its focus on military details and not political perspectives.
 Stützle said that the Russian Federation was not a military threat to NATO but criticized that new NATO members' policies were not détente and negotiation with the Russian Federation.

 Protestors and security detail

 In both Newport and Cardiff, road closures and security measures, starting weeks in advance of the summit, created widespread disruption.
 13 mi of security fencing, 2.7 m high, was erected around the Newport hotel venue and 10 mi of fencing put up around Cardiff city centre.
 Businesses in the vicinity of security fencing in Cardiff reported a drop in trade by up to a third.
 This fencing was based on and expanded, the 'National Barrier Asset' which is held in reserve for similar events.

 Security included around 9,500 specially trained police officers patrolling the streets of the two cities, military helicopters including US Osprey V22s and the Royal Navy's new £1bn Type 45 destroyer HMS Duncan stationed in Cardiff Bay.

 Protests, demonstrations, and marches took place in Newport and Cardiff involving several hundred people, though the turnout was much lower than predicted.